Sex, Gender, and Sexuality

 A person whose gender expression is not consistent with the societal or cultural norms expected of that gender.

-Intersex and differences in sex development
+Intersex and variations in sex characteristics

 Misgender